JakubIllner/jakubillner.github.io/_posts/2023-03-27-adb-data-pipelines.markdown

-Object storage is often used as a serving data store for a data product, because it decouples database from external data consumers and it provides standard API for controlled access to data. __Export pipelines provide the simplest way how to periodically sync data in Autonomous Data Warehouse with the object storage.__
+Object storage is often used as a serving data store for a data product, because it decouples database from external data consumers and it provides standard API for controlled access to data. __Export pipelines provide the simplest way how to periodically sync data in Autonomous Data Warehouse with the object storage.__ And, unlike load pipelines, export pipelines may apply arbitrary transformations during the export.

-Unlike load pipelines, export pipelines may apply arbitrary transformations during the export by using the `query` parameter.
-However, there are still limitations.
-In my opinion, the biggest limitation is reliance on single timestamp attribute, which should be monotonically increasing.
-I see also a risk of records not being exported, if their timestamp is less than the last exported timestamp.
-For these cases, using OCI GoldenGate with log based CDC approach might be more appropriate.
+Incremental export pipelines are suitable for cases when the pipeline may run in quiet periods, when there are no active transactions in tables being exported - otherwise some records might not be exported.
+Also, the timestamp column must be carefully selected to satisfy the where condition.
+If these requirements cannot be met, consider OCI GoldenGate with log based CDC approach instead.

 # __Resources__